tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   ![confusion_matrix.png](Images/confusion_matrix.png)

-Communicate to students that a **classification report** can also be used to evaluate a model.
-When evaluating a model, the **accuracy**, **precision**, and **recall** must all be evaluated to ensure the rate of false-positives and false-negatives are minimal.
-The results from these tests can be stored within a **classification report**, which can be used to assess and evaluate the number of predicted occurrences for each class.
+Communicate to students that a classification report can also be used to evaluate a model.
+When evaluating a model, the accuracy, precision, and recall must all be evaluated to ensure the rate of false-positives and false-negatives are minimal.
+The results from these tests can be stored within a classification report, which can be used to assess and evaluate the number of predicted occurrences for each class.

-* Classification reports calculate the precision, recall, and f1 score (accuracy in relation to precision and recall).
-Classification reports can be generated using the **sklearn** `metrics.classification_report` module.
+* Classification reports calculate the precision, recall, and f1 score (accuracy in relation to precision and recall), and can be generated using the sklearn `metrics.classification_report` module.
 All that is required to execute the `classification_report` function is the actual data points and predicted data points.

-  * The **classification report** will automatically calculate precision, recall, and accuracy.
+  * The classification report will automatically calculate precision, recall, and accuracy.

     ```python
     from sklearn.metrics import classification_report